Import Alert 16-137

 d.
 Sanitary facilities in receiving and processing;

 e.
-Condition and cleanliness of food contact surfaces (e.g., visual inspection of gloves, outer garments and utensils);
+Condition and cleanliness of food contact surfaces (e.g., visual inspection of food and hand contact surfaces prior to use, repair or removal of dirty or damaged surfaces);

 f.
 Maintenance program for cleaning and sanitizing equipment;